Neste

 The new production line benefits from proximity to the existing facility, allowing for shared raw material supply chains, operational resources and on-site technical expertise.
 Neste also leveraged experience from its earlier expansion of its renewable fuels facility in Singapore (completed in 2023).
 A diversified raw materials pool supports both cost efficiency and availability, while site-specific pretreatment expertise can be replicated across locations.

-The Rotterdam expansion will increase Neste’s total renewable fuel production capacity in Rotterdam from 1.4 mtpa to 2.7 mtpa by 2027.
+The Rotterdam expansion will increase Neste’s total renewable fuel production capacity from 1.4 Mtpa to 2.7 Mtpa by 2027.
 The current facility can produce up to 500 ktpa of SAF, while the new facility will add a further 700 ktpa.
 Production will remain flexible, balancing SAF and renewable diesel output in response to market conditions.

 External validation